cailleanC1C/C1C-Recruitment/docs/contracts/CollaborationContract.md

 DO not use any other labels unless approved by caillean first

 ```
-### Label Reference (Approved Set)

-DO not use any other labels unless approved by caillean first

 | Name | Color | Description |
 |---|---|---|
 | architecture | `#5319e7` | Cross-cutting design, interfaces, carve-outs |